MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMBaselineSummarizationSchedule.md

 ```

 ## DESCRIPTION
-The **Set-CMBaselineSummarizationSchedule** cmdlet configures the schedule by which the configuration baseline data in the Microsoft System Center Configuration Manager is updated with the latest information from the site database.
+The **Set-CMBaselineSummarizationSchedule** cmdlet configures the schedule by which the configuration baseline data in the Configuration Manager is updated with the latest information from the site database.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.